Amazing things emerge from ordinary paper with Guy Petzall’s geometric kirigami designs.

 Starting with one of the many patterns beautifully presented in this volume, anyone with the ability to cut paper can make a pop-up card with an astonishing design - and then make it collapse again into a flat piece of paper.

 Full instructions provide novices with confidence to make these amazing structures, supported by online video of tips and techniques.
+In the tradition of Tarquin’s paper engineering and paper craft titles, there will also be teacher material to make classroom activities in mathematics and design and technology.

 Contents of this volume: